ClickHouse/pg_clickhouse/README.md

 #### Compile and Install

-To build and install the ClickHouse library and `clickhouse_fdw`, run:
+To build and install the ClickHouse library and `pg_clickhouse`, run:

 ```sh
 make